What is your day-to-day work like?

 4. Work on Indie Games:

 Reach out to indie devs and help them with writing.
+I worked on a few indie games before getting a AAA job.
 There are tons of amazing indie developers making incredible games – don’t be shy.
 I contacted a few indie devs with successful kick starters, for example, and offered my services.
 Every project has something to teach you.

 5. Acquire other skills: